iwsjanine/github-slideshow/2019-09-27-Non-Listed-Vehicle-Flow.md

 source-id: 15buMOj2O9vkgefoafkVrqMR_wINVQciMEmaomTZkjzk
 published: true
 ---
-# Adding non-listed vehicles
+# Adding insured non-listed vehicles

-Use the **Add Non-Listed Vehicle** flow to collect information about vehicles involved in the loss but not yet identified and recorded in the system.
+Use the **Add ****Non-Listed ****Vehicle** flow to collect information about insured vehicles involved in the loss but are are not yet on the policy resulting from being: borrowed, rented, or within the 30 day grace period for notifying the insurer of the insured owning a new vehicle..
 BriteCore allows you to enter the information in one place and presents entry options for this one purpose.
 This information is collected during FNOL creation and available from [Step 4 - insured vehicle details](https://docs.google.com/document/d/1zAjqriKqyMkI2fR2Bn6bmDDzG34EPSZ4mV3ddSf5VPU/edit#).

+## Occupants and Owner

 ## Add driver of non-listed vehicle